lat1992/go-api/README.md

 FTP support without use case

-reCaptcha support (can be remove by finding "WARN")
+reCaptcha support (can be remove by finding the keyword "WARN")

 Existing use case for user management